-The change in Calderdale's core spending power funding profile is shown in the pie-charts below (as per draft settlement December 2023 tables):
+The change in Calderdale's core spending power funding profile is shown in the pie-charts below:

 Council Tax and Business Rates

 3.19 The Council Tax Base report is covered in a separate report on this agenda.
 Nearly 2/3rd of properties within Calderdale are in either band A or B. The total increase in 2024/25 for a band A equates to £4.87 per month.
 The increase in Council Tax when applied to the new tax base as per below table, provides additional income of £5.6m income when compared to 2023/24.